 - 9.6.A.1 Teams shall define primary and secondary directions for egress.
-The primary and secondary directions have to be separated by at least 90 degrees. - 9.6.A.2 Teams will be required to demonstrate that the occupant can exit the vehicle unassisted, standing clear of the plane of the car, in no more than 10 seconds for the primary direction and in no more than 15 seconds for the secondary direction. - 9.6.A.3 The solar car shall not be chocked during the egress test.
+The primary and secondary directions have to be separated by at least 90 degrees and both primary and secondary directions cannot be on the same side of the solar car.
+For Multi-Occupant solar cars, the primary and secondary directions may be different for each occupant. - 9.6.A.2 For Single-Occupant solar cars, teams will be required to demonstrate that the occupant can exit the vehicle unassisted, standing clear of the plane of the car, in no more than 10 seconds for the primary direction and in no more than 15 seconds for the secondary direction. - 9.6.A.3 For Multi-Occupant solar cars teams will be required to demonstrate that each occupant can exit the vehicle unassisted, standing clear of the plane of the car, in no more than 10 seconds for the occupant's primary direction and in no more than 15 seconds for the occupant's secondary direction.
+It is envisioned that during the testing the drivers and occupants will be tested at the same time. - 9.6.A.4 The solar car shall not be chocked during the egress test.